SenorPez/project-cars-replay-enhancer/README.md

 Usage is `python replay.py <configfile>;`

 ####Config File:
-A sample configuration file is included in the repository as globals_template.py.
+A sample configuration file is included in the repository as `globals_template.py`.
 This contains values that are passed between the various scripts.
 All values must be included; there are no defaults.
 Additional values can be added as needed.

 `sourcevideo`: Path to the source video.
 `sourcetelemetry`: Path to the directory of captured telemetry data.
 Make sure to include the trailing slash!
 `outputvideo`: Path to the desired output video.
 Images are be output using this file name with a .jpg extension.

 `racestart`: This is used to synchronize the telemetry data with the video.
+This is the number of seconds between the start of the replay video (after blackframe detection, see below) and the green flag dropping.
-The easiest way to find this number is to make a low-quality video, pause on a new lap, and note the differential between 0.00 on the timer and the actual time displayed.
+In testing, this number always seems to be **close to** but not exactly 3.5 seconds.
+One method to find this value is to use the default 3.5 and note how much it needs to be adjusted based on the difference on the timer between 0.00 and the displayed time on a new lap.

 `font`, `headingfont`: Pillow ImageFont objects defining fonts.
 These names (font, headingfont) are used by display modules.
 Add new values as needed by new display modules.